gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 ## Learning Objectives

 By the end of this lesson you will be able to:
-* Define in greater detail the term ‘DevOps’
+* Define ‘DevOps’ as a mindset
 * Explain the evolution and alignment of Agile and DevOps
 * Understand how DevOps has improved software delivery
 * Recognize how DevOps and DoD Acquisitions integrate

-## Lesson Content

 ### !callout-info

 ## A Note About This Lesson
-We are extensively discussing the definition of DevOps to provide two key items:
+We are *extensively* discussing the definition of DevOps to provide two key items:

 * A common definition of DevOps to start from
 * A deeper understanding of DevOps before diving into implementation and DoD examples.

+We intentionally will discuss DevSecOps at length in later sections.
 ### !end-callout

 **Disclaimer:** This section heavily references the article ‘What is DevOps?’ for content and overall structure.
 For more information please visit the original source at:
  [The Agile Admin: What is DevOps?](https://theagileadmin.com/what-is-devops/)